krodsa/employee-dataset/README.md

 # employee-dataset

-Please see attached for the dataset.csv file downloaded from kaggle and the .sql file code below:
+Please see attached for the employee.csv dataset downloaded from kaggle and the .sql file code below:

 -- Create table for employee dataset.csv to upload data from kaggle to pgadmin.